Skip to content

 Substance Abuse and Mental Health Services Administration

 SAMHSA is a government site run by the US Department of Health and Human Services.
-Their website allows you to find treatment services near you, and offers a national helpline which directs people to treatment and information services, 24 hours a day.
+Their website allows you to find treatment services near you and offers a national helpline at (800) 662-4357 that directs people to treatment and information services, 24 hours a day.

 Gamblers Anonymous